Diversified and Adaptive Negative Sampling on Knowledge Graphs: Experiments

 \section{Experiments}

 We perform empirical evaluation on three benchmark knowledge graphs.
-We first compare the empirical performance of the proposed model \model\footnote{We include the code for review in Supplementary Materials.} with state-of-the-art baselines.
-In addition, we seek to address a number of research questions (RQ) through more in-depth empirical analysis. \textbf{RQ1}: Does the two-way design in the generator improve model performance? \textbf{RQ2}: Does the adaptive FiLM layer in the generator improve model performance? \textbf{RQ3}: What is the impact of the number of negative triplets and adaptive regularization, respectively? \textbf{RQ4}: Can we observe the diversity and adaptiveness of generated triplets?
+We first compare the empirical performance of the proposed model \model\footnote{https://github.com/liuran998/DANS} with state-of-the-art baselines.
+In addition, we seek to address a number of research questions (RQs). \textbf{RQ1}: Does the two-way design in the generator improve model performance? \textbf{RQ2}: Does the adaptive FiLM layer in the generator improve model performance? \textbf{RQ3}: What is the impact of the number of negative triplets and adaptive regularization, respectively? \textbf{RQ4}: Can we observe the diversity of generated triplets?